superduper-io/superduper/README.md

 ## Why Such a Solution is Needed:

-AI-focused companies often face challenges related to data, particularly in tasks like ETL, feature shaping, transformations, and similarity searching within AI workflows.
+AI-focused companies often grapple with data-related challenges, such as ETL, feature shaping, and similarity searching within AI workflows.
 The difficulties arise from the common practice of running AI independently of its data sources, leading to inefficiencies that hinder AI enhancement and scalability.

 Addressing this issue typically involves adopting complex approaches like MLops or utilizing specialized databases for vector searching.
 However, these solutions introduce complications such as data duplications and inconsistencies across systems, increasing costs due to data movement overheads and posing security risks as data becomes dispersed.